 LIFE ON CAMPUS

-UCI students publish the weekly campus newspaper entitled the New University; operate a radio station, KUCI (88.9 FM); produce Anthology, the UCI yearbook; and produce various club and organization communications.
+UCI students publish the weekly campus newspaper entitled the New University, which is distributed every Tuesday in over 80 locations on campus, and may also be viewed online at http://www.newuniversity.org; operate a radio station, KUCI (88.9 FM), which is streamed online at http://www.kuci.org; produce Anthology, the UCI yearbook; and produce various alternative media newsletters and magazines.

 UCI Career Center